Fort Wayne Children's Zoo Home

 About

-Blue tang are always on the move, only resting at night.
+Blue surgeon tangs are always on the move, only resting at night.
 When faced with danger or dark spaces, blue tangs can make themselves semi-transparent in order to hide from predators.

 Conservation